 Benefits of Using Electronic Signatures

 Why switch to e-signatures?
-They come with big advantages:
+They offer key advantages:

-• Speed: Sign documents in seconds, no printing or mailing needed.
+- Speed: Sign documents in seconds, with no printing or mailing.

-• Cost Savings: Cut expenses on paper, ink, and shipping.
+- Cost Savings: Cut costs for paper, ink, and shipping.
 Businesses save time and money.

-• Convenience: Sign from anywhere—your office, home, or even on vacation—using any device.
+- Convenience: Sign from anywhere, at the office, at home, or on the go, using any device.

-• Eco-Friendly: Reduce paper waste, helping the planet while keeping your workflow digital.
+- Eco-Friendly: Reduce paper waste, keeping your workflow digital while helping the environment.

 Electronic signatures show you agree to a document.
 They can be simple, like typing your name, adding a date, or uploading a signature image.
-But, they lack inherent proof of identity.
+But they do not include built-in proof of identity.

 Are Electronic Signatures Legally Binding?